team-plask/3d-mcp/README.md

 - Material definitions
 - Animation data structures

 ## Contributing

 Contributions are welcome!
 Here are the main areas where you can help:

-1. Implementing new atomic tools
+1. Defining new abstract tool interfaces
-2. Creating compound tools from existing atomic tools
+2. Implementing compound tools that combine existing atomic tools
-3. Adding support for new DCC tools
+3. Creating plugins for additional DCC tools
 4. Improving type definitions and documentation

+---

+*3D-MCP: Bridging the gap between language models and 3D creative software*